ChAbdulWahhab/JavaScript-Journey/README.md

 A server-side JavaScript (SSJS) is executed by the Web server when an HTML page is requested by a user.
 The output of a server-side JavaScript is sent to the user and is displayed by the browser.
 In this case, a user might not be aware that a script was executed on the server to produce the desirable output.

 A server-side JavaScript can interact with the database, fetch the required information specific to the user, and display it to the user.
 This means that server-side scripting fulfills the goal of providing dynamic content in a web page.
 Unlike client-side JavaScript, HTML pages using server-side JavaScript are compiled into bytecode files on the server.
 Compilation is a process of converting the code into machine-independent code.
 This machine-independent code is known as the bytecode, which is an executable file.
 The Web server runs this executable to generate the desired output.

 ---

-Sure!
-Here's how you can add a note at the end of the `README.md` to inform readers that the content will be regularly updated:

----